spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 }
 ```

-And replacing the import of `improbable/vector.schema` and usage of `improbable.Vector3f`/`improbable.Vector3d` with the schema file you defined.
+You should then replace the import of `improbable/vector.schema` and usage of `improbable.Vector3f`/`improbable.Vector3d` with the schema file you defined.

 > Note that methods such as `Vector3f.ToUnityVector();` are no longer available and you'll need to reimplement them yourself as extension/static methods.
 You can find the old implementations here: [`Vector3f`](https://github.com/spatialos/gdk-for-unity/blob/0.2.6/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenerator/GdkCodeGenerator/Partials/Improbable.Vector3f) and [`Vector3d`](https://github.com/spatialos/gdk-for-unity/blob/0.2.6/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenerator/GdkCodeGenerator/Partials/Improbable.Vector3d).
 >